Intimations of Austen: Stories Inspired by the Works of Jane Austen by Jane Greensmith

 I read this as part of Dewey's read-a-thon.
 I figured I'd need something nice and short sometime around hour 18 and I was right.
 I was dragging so badly by that point that this ended up being the slowest I have ever read 116 pages.
 And it was no fault of the book.
 Well, maybe it was a little bit the fault of the book.
 Because I really liked these stories and I just couldn't make myself race through them.
 The book opens with a story written from Mrs. Bennet's perspective about her relationship with Mr. Bennet.
 Greensmith did a marvelous job of making me see what might have made Mrs. Bennet the person she was in Pride & Prejudice.
 Greensmith also mixed in a bit of the otherworld--in one story wraiths are central and in another handwriting appears in different colors to Mr. Darcy.

 Ms. Greensmith does not attempt to write in a way to mimic Austen.
-She has her own style and, as these are short stories, things move along at a much quicker pace that Austen used while remaining true to Austen's characters.
+She has her own style and, as these are short stories, things move along at a much quicker pace than Austen used while remaining true to Austen's characters.

 I have a hard time with short story collections.
 I find that I'm generally better off if I don't try to power my way through the entire collection at once.
 I wish that I would have done that with this book.
 I enjoyed it a great deal, but I think I would have been better able to savor each story if I had taken my time with this collection.
 I do recommend it lovers of Austen, particularly if you also enjoy the spin-offs and sequels.